~jprotopopov/kefir

 #Build & Usage

-Kefir depends on C11 compiler (tested with gcc and clang), GNU As assembler, GNU Makefile as well as basic UNIX utilities for build.
-Development and test dependencies include valgrind (for test execution) as well.
-After installing all dependencies, kefir can be built with a single command: make all OPT="-O2 -march=native -DNDEBUG" DBG="" -j$(nproc).
+Kefir depends on a C11 compiler (tested with gcc and clang), bash, GNU Make as well as basic UNIX utilities for build.
+Runtime dependencies include libc, an assembler (GNU As or Yasm) and a linker (GNU ld).
+Test dependencies optionally include valgrind, python and csmith as well.
+After installing all dependencies, kefir can be built with a single command: make -j$(nproc).
 By default, kefir builds a shared library and links executables to it.
-Static linkage can be used by specifying USE_SHARED=no in make command line arguments.
-Sample PKGBUILD is provided in dist directory.
+Static linkage can be enforced by specifying USE_SHARED=no in make command line arguments.
+Sample PKGBUILD is provided in dist/kefir directory.

 It is also advised to run basic test suite:

-Optionally, Kefir can be installed via: make install DESTDIR=....
-Short reference on compiler options can be obtained by running kefir --help.
+Optionally, Kefir can be installed via: make install DESTDIR=... prefix=....
+Short reference on compiler options can be obtained by running kefir --help, as well as in the manual which is supplied in the compiler distribution.

-At the moment, Kefir is automatically tested in Ubuntu 22.04 (full range of tests), FreeBSD 13.2 and OpenBSD 7.2 (base test suite) environments.
-Arch Linux is used as primary development environment.
+At the moment, Kefir is automatically tested in Ubuntu 24.04, FreeBSD 14.x and OpenBSD 7.5 and NetBSD 10.x environments.
+Arch Linux is used as a primary development environment.
+Kefir also provides a Dockerfile (see dist) which defines necessary dependencies for running the whole test suite:

 #Web playground